Misdiagnosis of Lung Cancer Claims Guide

 Steps To Take If Your Lung Cancer Was Misdiagnosed

+Our solicitors can also ensure that your cancer misdiagnosis claim is filed on time.
 Under the Limitation Act 1980, claimants have three years in which to begin a clinical negligence claim.
-The limitation period begins on the date the negligence took place, or the date you realised the medical negligence had caused you harm; this is known as the date of knowledge.
+The limitation period begins on the date the negligence took place, or the date you realised the medical negligence occurred; this is known as the date of knowledge.

 Payouts For The Misdiagnosis Of Lung Cancer